torhovland/blazor-redux/README.md

 }
 ```

-You can dispatch this operation from a component like this:
+You can dispatch the operation from a component:

 ```csharp
 @inherits MyAppComponent